Conjugacy p-separability of right-angled Artin groups and applications

-We turn now to applications of our main result to residual properties of outer automorphism groups of right-angled Artin groups. \\
+We now turn to applications of our main theorem to residual properties of $Out(G_\Gamma)$. \\

-Let $G$ be a group.
-An automorphism $\varphi$ of $G$ is said to be \textit{conjugating} if for every $g$ $\in$ $G$, $\varphi$($g$) $\sim$ $g$.
+An automorphism $\varphi$ of a group $G$ is said to be \textit{conjugating} if for every $g$ $\in$ $G$, $\varphi$($g$) $\sim$ $g$.
 We say that $G$ has \textit{Property A} if every conjugating automorphism of $G$ is inner.
-Minasyan proved (see \cite{M}):
+The following proposition is due to Minasyan (see \cite{M}, Proposition 6.9):

 \begin{proposition} Right-angled Artin groups have Property A. \end{proposition}